 |Posted by Randolph Castro on February 15, 2013 at 2:00 PM|

-When you hear the phrase, “Be true to yourself,” be honest with me: what do you think that means?
-More to the point, is it even useful?
+When you hear the phrase, “Be true to yourself,” be honest--what comes to mind?
 Hasn’t it become just another cliché that we toss onto the heap of pointless platitudes that motivational speakers and self-help books toss around when they need to fill space or kill time and just can’t be bothered to come up with something original?

 Sadly, it has.
 And that’s a problem, because as soon as a phrase becomes hackneyed like this, the meaning behind it becomes similarly disregarded.
 We stop thinking about what it means to be true to ourselves, because we start thinking of it as just some excuse to rip off our ties, toss on old battered sneakers and just let loose, man, or whatever hip new phrase you kids are using.

 In the professional world, this just isn’t an option.
 You can’t just waltz into the office with sweats on, or those Velcro sandals people tend to wear with glaringly white socks.
 There are dress codes, and codes of conduct, and other codes.
 They stop us from letting our hair down (again with the clichés).
 So how, exactly, can the discerning young professional (such as yourself) be true, when there are so many rules in place that run counter to the very concept?

 The answer is deceptively simple: change the concept.